If you're looking for the best headset to go with your new Xbox Series X in 2022, then you're in the right place!

 It connects directly to your Xbox Series X in seconds and also has Bluetooth for phone calls or music while you play.

 Its ClearCast noise-cancelling microphone is almost legendary for quality and comes in especially handy when playing online too.

-20+ hour battery life sure isn't too shabby either!
+The 20+ hour battery from the headset sure isn't too shabby either!

 Best Official Xbox Series X Headset - Xbox Wireless Headset

 Highlights on this particular headset include Windows Sonic, Dolby Atmos, and DTS, alongside auto-mute, and noise isolation when it comes to chatting online.

 As with some of the best headphones, you'll find that the cups themselves rotate to adjust volume, which is an ingenious way of approaching what can be quite a fiddly experience.